danielgom/AWS-Certifications/Important.md

 * Only one S3 bucket is needed on top of we create S3 Access point and S3 Object Lambda Access.

 S3 --> S3 object lambda (convert data) --> response

+* S3 Object Ownership is an Amazon S3 bucket setting that you can use to control ownership of new objects that are uploaded to your buckets

 # ~~~~ AWS Cloud Front ~~~~